kunalpowdelwork-eng/Amazon_Dataset_EDA_and_Dashboard/README.md

-# Amazon Marketplace — Category & Sales Analysis
+# Amazon Marketplace: A Category & Sales Analysis

 A end-to-end data analysis project conducted on a limited dataset examining product, brand, and category-wise performance across Amazon India's marketplace.
 Built as a portfolio project to demonstrate skills in data cleaning, SQL analysis, and business intelligence reporting.